 Application details and method of selection

 If you are interested in a training contract at Jones Day, apply for a placement scheme first.
-This is because we recruit all our trainees from our pool of placement candidates who visit our offices on two-week placement schemes during the winter, spring and summer holidays.
-We will not open separate applications for September 2016 training contracts in June/July 2014.
-Those who remain interested in Jones Day after 31 August 2014 are advised to monitor our website and apply for our winter 2014/spring 2015 placement schemes as soon as possible after applications open in early September 2014 as we recruit on a rolling basis and cannot guarantee availability.
+This is because we expect to recruit all our trainees from our pool of placement candidates who visit our offices on two-week placement schemes during the winter, spring and summer holidays.
+We do not expect to have to open separate applications for September 2017 training contracts in June/July 2015.
+Those who are interested in Jones Day are advised to monitor our website and apply for our winter 2014 and spring/summer 2015 placement schemes as soon as possible after applications open in early September 2014 as we recruit on a rolling basis and cannot guarantee availability.

 Firm description and career prospects